We’ve compiled the most common fees so you know exactly what to expect when starting your South Carolina LLC.

 First, you need to select a name for your South Carolina LLC.
 You can choose just about any name you’d like so long as it complies with state LLC name requirements.
 For example, you’ll need to include some form of “Limited Liability Company” or “LLC” in your company’s name.
 Your LLC’s name must also be sufficiently different from other South Carolina business names.

 When you’ve decided on a name for your LLC, you need to make sure that it’s available.
 You then reserve it so no one else can use it before you file your paperwork.
-We can help you search for and reserve a suitable name with our Business Name Checker and Business Name Reservation Service.

 Name your LLC